railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 * Create draft invoices and then link to them in the third tab :guilabel:`History` of the Sales Order, in the :guilabel:`Related
   Invoices` section.
-When you create an invoice from the order, Open ERP deducts the amounts of the invoices already linked to the order to calculate the proposed invoice value.
+When you create an invoice from the order, OpenERP deducts the amounts of the invoices already linked to the order to calculate the proposed invoice value.

 Cost-reimbursement contracts